-Spookily, I woke up from the anaesthesia just after midnight on 10th November, I woke up on NET Cancer Day.
+Spookily, I woke up from the anaesthesia just after midnight on 10th November, I woke up on World NET Day.

-I’ve not spoken too much about the first week in the hospital after surgery – mainly because some of the details remain scant.
-However, there are four stories I remember in some detail and they even make me smile, although I wasn’t laughing at the time!
+Some of the details remain scant but there are four particular stories I remember in some detail, some make me smile, although I wasn’t laughing at the time!

 Physio (a synonym for pain!)